 Collective Knowledge - a lightweight knowledge manager to organize, cross-link, share and reuse artifacts and workflows

-Follow this guide to install the CK SDK on your platform.
+Follow this guide to install CK framework on your platform.

 CK supports the following platforms: